Nitin088/Drowsiness-detection/README.md

 Face landmarks is a computer vision task that involves detecting specific points (also known as landmarks) on a face.
 For example, the eyes, nose, mouth, and chin.
 The objective is to accurately locate these landmarks in images or videos of faces in real-time and use them for various applications, such as face recognition, facial expression analysis, and drowsiness detection.

+In this project, I use **dlib's facial landmark detector** to detect 68 facial landmarks, which allows us to calculate the **Eye Aspect Ratio (EAR)** and assess the drowsiness level of the person.

 ### EAR Formula

 ![image](https://github.com/user-attachments/assets/b4ab0de0-d2a1-440c-86d2-830be47e4380)